stacksjs/stacks/README.md

 **🎨 Style with ease**

-Create your own style guide using conventions you are familiar with via UnoCSS's atomic CSS engine. _(e.g. Tailwind CSS, Windi CSS, Heroicons, Bootstrap, etc.)_
+Create your own style guide using conventions you are familiar with.
+UnoCSS's atomic CSS engine allows for just that in a blazing-fast way _(e.g. Tailwind CSS, Windi CSS, Heroicons, Bootstrap, etc.)_.

-**⚡️ Next-gen Developer Experience _(DX)_**
+**✨ Next-gen Developer Experience _(DX)_**

-Whether it is the simple artisan setup, the modern git commit conventions via commitlint, the simple CI, automated npm package releases & semver versioning, pretty changelog generations, automated GitHub PR dependency updates, built-in spell-checking, integrated documentation tooling, or the pre-configured playground & examples... _Stacks has it all._
+Whether it is the simplistic artisan setup, the modern git commit conventions via commitlint, the simple CI, automated npm package releases & semver versioning, pretty changelog generations, automated GitHub PR dependency updates, built-in spell-checking, integrated documentation tooling, or the pre-configured playground & examples... _Stacks has it all._

-**💡 Delightful VS Code integration**
+**💡 First-class VS Code integration**

 IDE Capabilities, such as type hints, code completion, code formatting, and more, are all natively built-in within Stacks. _Without the need of Prettier._